-Specify applicable (if any) limits on the amount, frequency, or duration of this service:
+Ser vice Delivery Met hod (check each that applies):

+X Participant -directed as specified in Appendix E

+× Provider m anaged

-Specify whether the service may be provided by (check each that applies):
+Spe cify whether the s service may be provided by (check each that applies):

+ponsible Person

+⊠ Relative

+Pro └─ Legal Guar vider Specificatio

-Provider Category Provider Type Title Individual Individuals chosen by the enrollee Agency Contracted or subcontracted provider other than an individual chosen by the enrollee
+Provider Category Provider Type Title

+Individual Individuals chosen by the enrollee

+Agency Contracted or subcontracted provider other than an individual chosen by the enrollee

+Ap pendix C: Pa articipant Services

+C-1/C -3: Provider Specifications for Service

-Service Type: Other Service Service Name: Chore Services
+Service Type: O Service Name: O

+Inc vider Category: lividual vider Type:

-Individuals chosen by the enrollee
+Inc lividuals chosen by y the enrollee

+Pro vider Qualificati

+License (specify)):

+N/A
-1. Providers must be at least 18 years of age, have the ability to communicate effectively both orally and in writing and follow instructions, be able to prevent transmission of communicable disease (as applicable for job duties), and be in good standing with the law as validated by a criminal history review conducted by the ICO.

-2. Previous relevant experience and training to meet MDHHS operating standards.

-3. Must be deemed capable of performing the required tasks by the ICO.
+- 1. Providers must be at least 18 years of age, have the ability to communicate effectively both orally and in writing and follow instructions, be able to prevent transmission of communicable disease (as applicable for job duties), and be in good standing with the law as validated by a criminal history review conducted by the ICO. - 2.
+Previous relevant experience and training to meet MDHHS operating standards. - 3.
+Must be deemed capable of performing the required tasks by the ICO.